krishagoti02/ID-Card-Information-Extraction-from-Video-Frames/README.md

 # ID-Card-Information-Extraction-from-Video-Frames
-This project uses OpenCV and Tesseract OCR to extract ID card information (name, date of birth, contact details) from specific video frames.
-It processes frame ranges, identifies common text, and parses it for relevant details, with visual validation via Matplotlib.
-This approach is ideal for automated identity verification and data entry.
+This project focuses on extracting ID card information such as name, date of birth, and contact details from specific frame ranges of a video file.
+It utilizes OpenCV for video frame processing and Tesseract OCR for text recognition.
+The extracted information can be crucial for applications like automated identity verification and data entry automation.

+**Features**
+1. Video Processing: Extracts text from defined frame ranges of a video file.
+2. Text Extraction: Uses Tesseract OCR to recognize text from video frames.
+3. Information Parsing: Identifies and parses common text to extract details like name, date of birth, and contact information.
+4. Visualization: Utilizes Matplotlib to display processed frames for visual validation.